lrpalmer27/MAPLIGHTS/README.md

 "GenDigitalMap.py" is used to generate the timelapse data across a date range, and resolution specified.
 "MapDemoVidMaker.py" combined the timelapse images into a video.

-An example of the digital version at a midpoint, and the timelapse mp4:
+An example of the digital version at a midpoint, and the timelapse mp4.
+**Timelapse mp4 cannot be pushed due to LFS data limit issue right now**

 <img src='Assets/TimelapseDataExample.png' width=400>